 ‘Under The Red Dress Project’ Uncovers The Cancer Scars We Hide Under Our ClothesC.
 Dixon

 In early 2014, Beth Whaanga gained notoriety among her Facebook friends after she posted a series of images of herself on her page.
 Whaanga is a breast cancer survivor, and her images revealed the scars from her multiple surgeries — but they weren’t completely well-received.
-Yes, she was half naked, wearing only underwear; but it wasn’t a lewd call for attention, but rather a call for awareness.
+Yes, she was wearing only underwear; but it wasn’t a lewd call for attention, but rather a bold call for awareness.

 Whaanga was diagnosed with breast cancer on her 32nd birthday, and a short time later found out that she had the BRCA2 gene mutation, which significantly upped her chance of ovarian cancer as well.
 So Whaanga underwent a double mastectomy, a hysterectomy, lymphadenectomy, and melanoma lumpectomies, as well as a tram flap procedure (which takes tissue from your stomach to reconstruct the breast).
 Her body was ravaged by disease and surgeries, and she wasn’t about to keep that under wraps.
 She wanted to raise awareness, especially since cancer had attacked her body at a young age.
+So she started the Under The Red Dress Project.

 Her scars tell a story — a very intense one.
 However, over 100 of her Facebook friends didn’t want to see that story, and so they de-friended her.
 Multiple flags were sent to Facebook that Whaanga was violating their terms.